metrixinfo/laravel-permissions/README.md

 ```

 Or it can be used to protect private areas of your site such as to only allow specific
-user to see the Horizon dashboard.
+users to see the Horizon dashboard.

 ```php